playfulprogramming/playfulprogramming/content/crutchcorn/collections/harsh-leadership-truths/posts/iceberg-of-knowledge/index.md

 This person may know a great deal about web development, enough to name obscure JavaScript and HTML APIs.

-# Knowledge within a Problem Space
+# Knowledge within a problem space

 Despite the seemingly simple task of building out a form for a website, there's suprising complexity: